Meeting data requirements: Taxi meters, dispatch systems, and related technology

 Where can I find more information about taxi meter, dispatch, and other equipment options?

-The Board does not formally authorize or offer accreditation to taxi service providers in B.C.
-However, there are taxi equipment and installation specialists in B.C. that can help licensees find the right type of meter, software, dispatch, and equipment combination based on their specific needs.
-West Coast Meter, based in Vancouver, is an established and experienced service provider that works with many B.C. taxi licensees, and may be able to put licensees in contact with other resources as well.
+The Board does not formally authorize or offer accreditation to meter and dispatch service providers.
+However, there are taxi equipment and installation specialists in B.C. that can help licensees find the right type of meter, software, dispatch, and equipment combination based on licensee needs.
+For example, West Coast Meter in Vancouver is an established and experienced service provider that works with many B.C. taxi licensees.
 Taxi associations such as the Vancouver Taxi Association and the B.C.
-Taxi Association may also be able to help.
+Taxi Association may also be able to direct licensees to helpful resources and service providers.

-Many taxi licensees in B.C. have upgraded or replaced their taxi meters and related technology in recent years.
+Many taxi licensees in B.C. have upgraded or replaced their taxi meters and technology in recent years.
 Various meter, equipment, dispatch, and software combinations have been tested by licensees in different regions of the province.
-Differences in geography, cellular network availability, and other conditions have factored into licensees’ choice of equipment and technology.
-There is a wealth of knowledge and experience among taxi businesses in B.C. that have already modernized their operations in these and other ways.
+Their choices of equipment and technology have been based on differences in geography, cellular network availability, and other conditions.
+They have a wealth of knowledge and experience that other licensees can learn from.

 Is there funding available to help purchase new equipment and technology?

-The Board is not in a position to provide funding or financial assistance to support the passenger transportation industry.
-Any requests for funding or financial assistance, including in regards to equipment and technology modernization, should be directed to the Ministry of Transportation and Infrastructure through the Commercial Passenger Vehicle Program Office and the Registrar.
+The Board does not provide funding or financial assistance to purchase equipment and technology.
+Any requests for funding or financial assistance, including meters and technology modernization, should be directed to the Ministry of Transportation and Infrastructure through the Commercial Passenger Vehicle Program Office and the Registrar.

-However, the Board’s new taxi rate structures will provide additional flexibility for licensees to manage any cost pressures associated with adopting new technology and replacing obsolete equipment.
-The new taxi rates structures will be rolled out in 2025.
+The Board’s new taxi rate structures provide flexibility for licensees to manage cost pressures associated with adopting new technology and replacing obsolete equipment.
+The implementation of the new taxi rate structures began in January 2026.

 Why do taxi licensees have to provide data?